-Personal information of customers, third parties or employees, and confidential information of customers and third parties are to be obtained by proper methods, strictly controlled, and used and protected within the proper scope.
+Personal information of customers, suppliers, third parties or employees, and confidential information of customers, suppliers and third parties are to be obtained by proper methods, strictly controlled, and used and protected within the proper scope.

-- ■Personal information of customers, third parties or employees, and confidential information of customers and third parties is to be obtained by proper methods, strictly controlled, and used and protected within the proper scope. - Suppliers are requested to take protective action against threats on the computer network, and to prevent damage to their company and others.
+- ■Personal information(privacy) of customers, suppliers, third parties or employees, and confidential information of customers, suppliers and third parties is to be obtained by proper methods, strictly controlled, and used and protected within the proper scope. - Suppliers shall comply with privacy and information security laws and regulatory requirements. - Suppliers are requested to take protective action against threats on the computer network, and to prevent damage to their company and others.